openshift/enhancements/enhancements/machine-config/pre-assigning-nodes-to-machine-config-pools-4-8.md

 ## Proposal

-Two new CRs, a controller to watch each, and a webhook.
+A [new repo](https://github.com/openshift-kni/node-label-operator) containing two new CRs, a controller to watch each, and a webhook.

 The first CR allows the admin to define patterns and a list of labels that should be applied to any Node with a matching name.